 Brian G. Eddy

-Integrated Ecosystems Modelling and Assessment, Science-Policy Integration
+Integrated Ecosystems Modelling and Assessment, Geospatial Analysis and Modelling, Science-Policy Integration

 Current research and/or projects

-Since a very young age, I have always been fascinated by maps and nature, and I carried this passion into my career.
+Since a young age, I have always been fascinated by maps and nature, and I carried this passion into my career.
 With my background in geoscience and geomatics, I became involved in a wide range of applications conducted across Canada and internationally including geological and natural resources mapping; oceanography and coastal zone management; mapping land cover, biodiversity and protected areas; and integrated resource and environmental management.
 My doctorate research took on the subject of mapping sustainability indicators, with a focus on integrating socio-economic and biophysical data in a spatially explicit manner.
 Since joining NRCan and CFS in 2009, I have been actively applying this research as a co-leader for a national integrated assessment as part of the CFS Forest Change initiative under the Canada’s Adaptation Platform.
 My main project now is mapping Canada's Forest Ecumene as a flexible framework for integrating socio-economic and biophysical dimensions in a spatially explicit manner.

 Research and/or project statements

 - Mapping Canada’s Forest Ecumene for bio-physical and socio-economic data integration and modelling in Adaptive Ecosystems Management.

 - Development of the CanEcumene 2.0 Geospatial database, and applications for resource-dependent communities.

 - Development and application of conceptual frameworks for Integrated Assessment and related work (Sustainable Forest Management, Cumulative Effects, Regional Assessment)